Love and Rockets (comics): Overview

+Raised in the city of Oxnard, California, the Hernández brothers had been reading comics since childhood.
+In the late 1960s, the brothers got into the underground comix movement through discovering a copy of Robert Crumb's Zap Comix.

+In early adulthood, while working as janitors, Gilbert and Jaime were regularly drawing comics for their and their friends' enjoyment.
+Mario had a friend who operated a local college’s printing press, so he suggested to his brothers that they should all make their own comic, with Gilbert and Jaime drawing the stories, and Mario drawing the cover.

-The Hernandez brothers self-published the first issue of Love and Rockets in 1981, but since 1982 it has been published by Fantagraphics Books.
-The brothers sent a copy of their self-published comic to The Comics Journal, an imprint of Fantagraphics, for a review.
+The Hernández brothers self-published the first issue of Love and Rockets in 1981.
+The brothers sent a copy of their self-published comic to The Comics Journal, a magazine published by Fantagraphics, for a review.
 Gary Groth was so impressed with it that the company offered them a publishing deal.
+It was one of the first comic books in the alternative comics movement of the 1980s.

-The magazine temporarily ceased publication in 1996 after the release of issue #50, while Gilbert and Jaime went on to do separate series involving many of the same characters.
-However, in 2001 "Los Bros Hernandez" (as they are often referred to) revived the series as Love and Rockets Volume 2.
+The magazine temporarily ceased publication in 1996 after the release of issue #50.
+However, after several publications featuring characters from the series, in 2001 the brothers revived the series as Love and Rockets Volume 2, and have continued it since.

-Love and Rockets contains several ongoing serial narratives, the most prominent being Gilbert's Palomar stories and Jaime's Hoppers 13 (aka Locas) stories.
-It also contains one-offs, shorter stories, surrealist jokes, and more.
+Love and Rockets contains several ongoing serial narratives, the most prominent being Gilbert's Palomar stories and Jaime's Locas stories.

 Palomar tells the story of a fictional village in Latin America and its inhabitants.
 Its vibrant characters and sometimes-fantastic events are sometimes compared to the magical realism literary style of authors such as Gabriel García Márquez and Jorge Luis Borges.
-The series is also sometimes referred to as Heartbreak Soup, after the first story set in Palomar.
+The stories often revolve around the taciturn Luba, and also feature the dreamy Heraclio, the gullible Tonantzín, and the town sheriff Chelo.